130 Data Science Interview Questions and Answers [Latest]

 Q.9 Python or R – Which one would you prefer for text analytics?

 Both Python and R provide robust functionalities for working with text data.
 R provides extensive text analytics libraries but its data mining libraries are still in a nascent stage.
 Python is best suited for enterprise level and for increasing software productivity.
 For handling unstructured data, R provides a vast variety of support packages.
 Python is best apt at handling colossal data while R has memory constraints and is slower in response to large data.
-Therefore, preference for using Python or R depends on the area of functionality and usage.
+Therefore, the preference for using Python or R depends on the area of functionality and usage.

 Q.10 Explain ROC curve.

 Receiver Operating Characteristic is a measurement of the True Positive Rate (TPR) against False Positive Rate (FPR).
 We calculate True Positive (TP) as TPR = TP/ (TP + FN).
 On the contrary, false positive rate is determined as FPR = FP/FP+TN where where TP = true positive, TN = true negative, FP = false positive, FN = false negative.